CNN's Jim Acosta Heckled At Tampa Trump Rally

 “I’m very worried that the hostility whipped up by Trump and some in conservative media will result in somebody getting hurt,” Acosta continued.
 “We should not treat our fellow Americans this way.
 The press is not the enemy.”

-The President’s son, Eric Trump, also shared some footage of the rally on Twitter, in which the crowd can be seen and heard chanting, “CNN sucks.”
+The president’s son, Eric Trump, also shared some footage of the rally on Twitter, in which the crowd can be seen and heard chanting, “CNN sucks.”
 Eric simply captioned the video with one word, “Truth.”

-After the President retweeted his son’s video, Acosta quickly reprimanded Eric for his tweet, replying, “No Eric.
+After the president retweeted his son’s video, Acosta quickly reprimanded Eric for his tweet, replying, “No Eric.
 Not the truth.
 And you know better.”

-Former White House Communications Director, Anthony Scaramucci, however, jumped to the media’s defense via Twitter, claiming, “This isn’t our best.
+Former White House Communications Director Anthony Scaramucci, however, jumped to the media’s defense via Twitter, claiming, “This isn’t our best.
 It’s not who we are.”
-Scaramucci reiterated the importance of the first amendment and our country’s right to freedom of the press, insisting that everyone’s opinions and views should be protected.
+Scaramucci reiterated the importance of the First Amendment and our country’s right to freedom of the press, insisting that everyone’s opinions and views should be protected.
 “That’s why that Amendment was First,” he added.

-President Trump himself later went on to blame the media for not giving enough credit for the country’s recent GDP growth, and proceeded to point at reporters, saying, “Fake news, fake news.
+President Trump himself later went on to blame the media for not giving enough credit for the country’s recent GDP growth and proceeded to point at reporters, saying, “Fake news, fake news.
 They are fake.”

 WATCH: Supporters of President Trump Chant ‘CNN Sucks’ During Jim Acosta’s Live Spot at Florida Rally pic.twitter.com/2fwQQRVsQf